David O'Byrne

 David O'Byrne (born 17 March 1969) is an Australian trade unionist and politician.
-A prominent union leader prior to entering politics and the brother of fellow politician Michelle O'Byrne, he has been a Labor Party member of the Tasmanian House of Assembly since 2018 and previously served from 2010 to 2014, representing the electorate of Franklin.
+A prominent union leader prior to entering politics and the brother of former politician Michelle O'Byrne, he has been an Independent member of the Tasmanian House of Assembly since 2024, after previously serving as a Labor member from 2010 to 2014 and from 2018 to 2024, representing the electorate of Franklin.
+He has supported the premiership of Jeremy Rockliff by means of confidence and supply since 2024.

-He served as a minister under Premiers David Bartlett and Lara Giddings, variously holding the portfolios of environment, parks and heritage; workplace relations; arts; sport and recreation; hospitality; economic development and infrastructure, and innovation, science and technology.
-He was widely tipped as a potential future Labor leader before losing his seat to Liberal Paul Harriss at the 2014 election.

-He served in cabinet with his sister Michelle O'Byrne, one of a very few pairs of siblings serving in cabinet together anywhere in the world.

-In 2018 O'Byrne was re-elected to the House of Assembly with a strong personal vote topping the Labor ticket.
+In 2018 O'Byrne was re-elected to the House of Assembly with a strong personal vote, topping the Labor ticket.
 In May 2021, he was re-elected.
-In June 2021, O'Byrne replaced Rebecca White as the leader of the Tasmanian Labor Party.
-David O'Byrne won the position of Labor’s 20th leader in the state after, winning 74 per cent of the vote to right aligned Braddon MP Shane Broad's 26 per cent.
-O'Byrne resigned the leadership in July 2021, and Rebecca White was re-elected as leader.
+In June 2021, O'Byrne replaced Rebecca White as the leader of Tasmanian Labor, winning 74 percent of the vote as against 26 percent for the right-aligned Braddon MP Shane Broad.

+In July 2021, O’Byrne resigned the leadership following an allegation of sexual harassment levelled against him by a former union staffer, relating to alleged events in 2007 and 2008.

+An independent investigation conducted by Barbara Deegan, a commissioner of the Commonwealth industrial tribunals from 1996 to 2014, found that his actions were "inappropriate" and “wrong”, but did not constitute sexual harassment.
+No further action was taken, but O'Byrne resigned from the leadership nonetheless, and Rebecca White was elected to succeed him.

+From August 2021, O'Byrne sat on the crossbench as an Independent Labor member, until resigning his Labor membership after Labor leader Rebecca White vetoed his preselection.
+He announced his candidacy as an Independent on 4 February 2024.

-Early life
+Early life & education

 O'Byrne was born in Launceston, where his father was a painter, and his mother worked as a cleaner.
 Both his parents were also shop stewards for their unions.
-O'Byrne studied at the University of Adelaide where he gained a degree in Labour Studies.
+O'Byrne studied at the University of Adelaide where he gained a degree in labour studies.
 He moved to Hobart in 1994.